 Some people call Asmahan Abu-Yeheya a superwoman; partially because she saves lives and partially because it seems impossible for her to have the time to do so.

-She is a volunteer operations officer for a MAGEN DAVID ADOM rescue unit and takes what she does very seriously.
+She is a volunteer emergency medical technician for MAGEN DAVID ADOM and takes what she does very seriously.

 “Every time I think about the person in the ambulance when he is in pain and scared, and sometimes I am the only person they have, my job is first and foremost to give him the best medical care, but I believe it is very important that I be both humane and caring.”